scheunemann/pelican-bib/README.md

  ```

 If the parameter `groupby_attribute` is passed to the template, the list of publications will be grouped by this attribute.
-Otherwise, the plain list will shown.
+Otherwise, the plain list will shown:

 ```jinja
 {% if groupby_attribute %}